balsedie/trilomorph/analyze_data.md

     trilomorph_metadata <- yaml_read(https://raw.githubusercontent.com/balsedie/trilomorph/main/trilomorph.yaml)

+    #only keep information on specimens that have cephalon information.
+In case you want to analyse pygidia, you just need to change cephalon for pygidium in the line below
+    trilomorph_metadata <- trilomorph_metadata[which(trilomorph_metadata$morphology.cephalon),]

 you can then access the TriloMorph shape files that you've downloaded previously,

     #define the vector of specimens' IDs to read the shape files